 i.
 What can you do with your degree

-There are many option you can do with your degree, whether you are continuing your studies or looking for employment.
+There are many options you can look into as you consider what you can do with your degree, whether you are continuing your studies or looking for employment.
 The type of employment you look for does not need to be related to your subject, in fact many employers recruit employees based on their aptitude and personal skills that they have learnt throughout their degree course.

-For information on how you can use your degree subject, take a look at What can I do with my degree in our industry insight section
+For information on how you can use your degree subject, take a look at our Industry Insight section

-If you are interested in pursuing a relevant field and need more academic experience, you can choose further your education level through a Master or PhD.
-Take a look at our further study section for more information on this.
+If you are interested in pursuing a relevant field and need more academic experience, you can choose to further your education level through a Master's degree or PhD.
+Take a look at our Further Study section for more information on this.

 ii.
 Find work outside of Brunei

 To find a job and get hired outside of your home country can be difficult, but not impossible.
-Here are some tips that can help you what to do:
+Here are some tips that can help you figure out what to do:

 a.
-Identify companies/organisations which are well-known to hire internationally via your own online research or through advice from CoNECT The connections that you have in your arsenal will help you to get some information about current on demand industries in different countries and find out if it matches your area and skills of interests.
+Identify companies/organisations which are well-known to hire internationally via your own online research or through advice from CoNECT.
+The connections that you have in your arsenal will help you to get some information about current on-demand industries in different countries and find out if they match your skills and areas of interest.

 b.
 Keep yourself updated with international news and media.
 Keeping up to date with current affairs and major issues around the globe can help you stay informed for when you get the opportunity to be interviewed for a post.

-Research and ask around to the relevant persons on the important documents needed in order to work overseas as well as understand the country’s requirements since each country have different immigration laws.
+Research and ask relevant persons about the important documents needed in order to work overseas as well as understand the country’s requirements since each country has different immigration laws.

 Here is a useful link to a UK career site Prospects which gives tips and tricks on working in different foreign countries.
 Click Here